 Google My Business for Departments

 Departments within businesses, universities, hospitals, and government institutions may have their own listings on Google.
-Publicly-facing departments that operate as distinct entities should have their own page.
+Public-facing departments that operate as distinct entities should have their own page.
 The exact name of each department must be different from that of the main business and that of other departments.
 Typically such departments have a separate customer entrance and should each have distinct categories.
 Their hours may sometimes differ from those of the main business.

 Below is an example of how Beth Israel used Google My Business for Departments to increase organic visibility and improve their Knowledge Graph.